 The message is to ‘phone first’ and advice will be given to you depending on your symptoms and ongoing care needs.

 Face-to-face appointments with a healthcare professional will only be confirmed after an initial telephone or video consultation (click here for more information on how to use video consultations).
-Doors are now closed and will be open to let those people in who have an appointment or to collect your prescription.
 Use the letterbox to the left side of the front door to drop off any prescription requests.

 Depending on your symptoms and care needs.
 If the healthcare professional feels your illness might be related to Coronavirus (COVID-19) you will be asked to attend a Local Assessment Centre.
 These centres have been developed by your local GP practices and community teams.